hyunwhanjoe/bw-notes/mineral_address.md

 Starter code was used from [here](https://gamehacking.academy/pages/3/02/)

 # Finding the instruction that subtracts minerals
 First, attach starcraft into a debugger.
-I used [x32dbg](https://sourceforge.net/projects/x64dbg/files/snapshots/) for this.
+I used [x32dbg](https://sourceforge.net/projects/x64dbg/files/snapshots/) for this because starcraft is a 32-bit program.
 I couldn't find starcraft at first when trying to attach it.
 I checked "Enable Debug Privilege" in Preferences, Engine to see it.
 After starting a game on Astral Balance, I put a Hardware, Write, Dword breakpoint on the address of my player number mineral.
 The game paused on the instruction at 0x004672C2 after spending minerals.